Stockflare/lambda-ecs-scaler/README.md

 Stockflare uses this function internally via our Cloudformations, to automate our alarms and the scaling of our own services based upon the load that they are currently receiving.
 We find it very reactive and most importantly, fast.

-The Scaling Strategy is a bit basic at the moment.
-Firstly our ECS Cluster is provisioned via Spot Fleet and is therefore very cost effective.
-We are therefore not resource constrained, so our priority is ensure sufficient container instances running to service load, scaling down accurately is less important.

 When an alarm enters the ```ALARM``` state we scale up, when it enters the ```OK``` state we do nothing, when it enters the ```INSUFFICIENT_DATA``` we scale down.